-The maximum amount you can take as a section 179 deduction increases to \$18,000 for tax year 1997.
+The maximum amount you can take as a section 179 deduction increases to \$18,500 for tax year 1998.
 This amount increases further for each later year until it reaches \$25,000 for tax year 2003.

 Taxable income limit.
-The total cost that can be deducted in each year is limited to the taxable income from the active conduct of any trade or business during the tax year.
+The total cost you can deduct in each year is limited to the taxable income from the active conduct of any trade or business during the tax year.